 “commands”: it is the verb epitassō (pronounced eh-pea-tahs-soh), and it means “order” or “command.”
 It combines the prefix preposition epi– (on or upon) and tassō, which means, depending on the context, to “place or station, appoint to an office, put in charge of, assign, belong to, fix, determine, appoint.”
 Adding the prefix means you stand over the problem and command it.
 Notice how Jesus did not pray a flowery prayer.
 “O thou great God, if it be thy will, I prithee to still this storm!”
 No, he commanded.

 The issue of rebuking a storm brings up a systematic theology lesson for us today: Did Jesus work this miracle by his divine nature and the Father’s will, or by the power of the Holy Spirit through the Father’s will?
 If it was done through his divine nature, then we cannot repeat this miracle.
 Yes, we partake of the divine nature (1 Pet.
 1:4), but we are not fully God, as Jesus was.
 If he did this miracle by the power of the Spirit, then we can do the same, according to the Father’s will, because we too have the power of the Spirit.
 Some theologians say it was by his divine nature; other Bible interpreters say it was accomplished by the Spirit.
 The testimony of Scripture says that Jesus was anointed by the Spirit and worked all of his miracles by the Spirit (see Acts 10:38; John 3:34).
-You can choose which possibility you prefer.

-It is likely that the Father and the Spirit cooperated with his divine nature, so the first and third persons of the Trinity is working together in the Son of God.
+Further, the Father and the Spirit cooperated with his divine nature, so the first and third persons of the Trinity is working together in the Son of God.
 His entire ministry was about doing what the Father did and in a similar manner.

 19 “Jesus then replied and said to them, “I tell you the firm truth: The Son is unable to do anything on his own, unless it is something he sees the Father doing, for the things that he does—the Son also does those things in like manner.
 20 For the Father loves the Son and shows to him everything that he himself is doing” … (John 5:19-20).